freddylimpens/portfolio/content/CNC_Milling.rst

 ------------

-Due to licence limitations, had to use 2 versions of ArtCAM to produce the 2 types of work I need:
+Due to licence limitations, had to use 2 versions of ArtCAM to produce the 2 types of works I need:

 -  **voidings** for milling mortises, shoulders with ArtCAM 2015 (nonFree)